PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:40:01
+Last updated: 2024-04-02 15:41:15
-Random Quote: The supreme art of war is to subdue the enemy without fighting. - Sun Tzu
+Random Quote: Feeling and longing are the motive forces behind all human endeavor and human creations. - Albert Einstein